MarkPearlCoZa/Blog_General/_posts/2016-08-22-My-ideal-Hackathon.md

 #### 1. Ideation as a separate flow based activity

-I think ideation should be given more airtime and potentially done by a smaller group than the people who make the thing.
+I think ideation should be given more airtime and potentially done by a smaller group than the people who make the thing with flow in mind.

 **Who should be involved?**